 First blood to Wrexham!

 The first leg was played under the lights at the Racecourse and just under 5,000 were present to witness what would become a famous night.
-Wrexham gave as good as they got, but luck was also on our side – Porto hit the woodwork three times – and as the night went on, confidence grew and our young midfielder Barry Horne (more about him later) hit the crossbar with a dipping volley.
-Then, with 10 minutes to go, the shock was on: substitute John Muldoon whipped in a cross from the right and Jim Steel, our burly Scottish striker, glanced home a header at the near post in front of the Kop.
-A tense last 10 minutes followed, but the pressure was soaked up and the final whistle went to signal one of the great results in the club’s history.
+Wrexham gave as good as they got.
+But luck was also on our side.
+Porto hit the woodwork three times.
+As the night went on, confidence grew and our young midfielder Barry Horne hit the crossbar with a dipping volley.
+Then, with 10 minutes to go, the shock was on: substitute John Muldoon.
+Who whipped in across from the right and Jim Steel, our burly Scottish striker, glanced home a header at the near post in front of the Kop.
+It was a tense last 10 minutes.
+The final whistle went to signal one of the great results in the club’s history.

 The miracle happens!

 The tie wasn’t over though and a second leg in Porto awaited – surely it was asking too much to qualify?
-A hardy bunch of Reds fans made the journey, but in torrential conditions in front of 35,000 fans at the Estadio Das Antas, things started badly and Porto raced into a 3-0 lead.
-Things were looking grim, but out of nowhere the comeback began – captain Jake King scored two quickfire goals just before half time and we were suddenly ahead over the two legs.
-The second half saw Porto grab a fourth through Portuguese legend Paulo Futre and the Reds looked to be heading out, brave but not disgraced.
-It was the 89th minute when the miracle happened: David Gregory swung a cross over and Horne spectacularly volleyed home off the post to turn the tie back in our favour.
+A hardy bunch of Reds fans made the journey.
+But in torrential conditions in front of 35,000 fans at the Estadio Das Antas.
+Things started badly and Porto raced into a 3-0 lead.
+Things were looking grim, but out of nowhere the comeback began.
+Captain Jake King scored two quickfire goals just before half time and we were suddenly ahead over the two legs.
+The second half saw Porto grab a fourth Portuguese legend Paulo Futre.
+The Reds looked to be heading out.
+Brave but not disgraced.
+It was the 89th minute when the miracle happened.
+David Gregory swung a cross over.
+Horne spectacularly volleyed home off the post to turn the tie back in our favour.
 Now ahead on away goals, the Reds held out for the remaining few minutes and a footballing shock for the ages had occurred.
 Bobby Roberts’ men had done what had seemed impossible and beaten one of Europe’s superclubs.
-Celebrations continued long into the night and the draw for the next round brought even more excitement – Italian giants AS Roma were to be next!
+Celebrations continued long into the night and the draw for the next round brought even more excitement.
+Italian giants AS Roma were to be next!

 Please pick up a copy of our December edition for the story of what happened against the Italians.
-Many thanks to Rob Williams and Morris for their contributions and the two guys sitting behind me at the Stockport game for providing me with the inspiration to look into the stories in the first place!
+Many thanks to Rob Williams and Morris for their contributions.

 Photos courtesy of Wrexham AFC